bbc/gel/src/components/promos.md

 ### Images

-Promos may contain images.
+Images.
 These should be considered decorative and thus an empty alternative text value must be provided (`alt=""`):

 ```html
 <li class="gel-promo">